 Ideas for Cooking with Organic Small Red Chili Beans

 As might be expected, red chili beans are great when used in classic chili, however, there are more ways to enjoy this delicious legume.
-They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will turn out tasty if you use red chili beans.
+They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will turn out that much tastier.

-You can also cook the beans after soaking them overnight and freeze them in containers or resealable bags.
+For your convenience, soak red chili beans overnight (in bulk), cook them, and then freeze in containers or resealable bags.
 This way, you’ll always have something nutritious and low-fat to add to stews, soups, or salads.
 Simply let the cooked Organic Red Chili Beans thaw and they are ready for use.

 Do not mistake Organic Small Red Chili Beans for red kidney beans.
-The latter are different in shape (they are shaped like small kidneys) and their texture isn’t as smooth.
-Also, red chili beans have a rather distinctive “beany” flavor.
-Kidney beans, on the other hand, mostly soak up the flavors of spices they are cooked with.
+Red kidney beans are different in shape (they are shaped like small kidneys) and their texture isn’t as smooth.
+Also, Red Chili Beans have a rather distinctive “beany” flavor whereas kidney beans, mostly soak up the flavors of spices they are cooked with.
 Thus, when using Organic Red Chili Beans as your ingredient of choice, expect your dishes to present with more flavor.

 How to Sprout Small Red Chili Beans at Home